 We build on language acquired in a previous semester or through experience.
 We work intensively with spoken everyday language, and with complex written texts.
 Literature, news articles, television series, movies, music, politics, and cultural issues are discussed in class, as well as your personal experience while living in Sweden.
 The aim is to help each student gain the experience of being an active participant in the Swedish society rather than just a tourist passing by.

 M.A. in Germanic Languages and Literature, Washington University of St. Louis, graduation year 2007.
 Also Swedish official teaching qualification (subject: languages) from Stockholm University and Stockholm Lärarhögskola, graduation year 2009.
 Current self-employed at Bee Swedish, a private language business, since February 2016.
 Former Education Manager and also teacher in English at Komvux, Folkuniversitetet, Stockholm.
 Also member of the board at Folkuniversitetet Stockholm.
 Has been teaching Swedish as a foreign language since 2004, for example at Internationella Skolorna Düsseldorf, Germany and also Folkuniversitetet, Stockholm.
 With DIS since 2016.

-PhD Candidate in History, Department of History/Centre for Medieval Studies, Stockholm University.
-Taught medieval history at Stockholm University (2012–16).
-MA in History, Stockholm University (2010).
-Visiting Scholar to Columbia University (2016), Cornell University (2014) and the University of Navarra, Spain (2012–13).
-Areas of specialization: medieval Scandinavia; medieval Iberia; comparative history; medieval literature; political culture; gender history; the history of emotions.
+PhD Candidate in History, Department of History, Stockholm University.
+MA (2010) and BA (2008) Stockholm University.
+Teaches medieval history at Stockholm University since 2012.
+Visiting Scholar to Columbia University (2016), Cornell University (2014), and the University of Navarra, Pamplona (2012–13).
+Publications have appeared in The Medieval Chronicle and Collegium Medievale.
+Areas of specialization: medieval Scandinavia; medieval Iberia; comparative history; medieval literature, genre and fiction; political culture; gender history; the history of emotions.
 With DIS since 2018.